What is BOD?

-A good water quality is very important, because water is needed in variety of uses from domestic to industrial supplies.
 The water quality is controlled by the authorities to protect users form health and other adverse effects of poor water quality.
-A high BOD level can indicate the existence of faecal contamination or particulate and dissolved organic carbon from various sources, which are neither from human nor from animal.
+A high BOD level can indicate the existence of faecal contamination.
+Or particulate and dissolved organic carbon from various sources, neither from human nor from animal.
 This kind of contamination can seriously affect human health and cause problems to the industry.

-A drinking water should have after the 5 days well below 1 mg/l.
-A sewage plant will have around 20 mg/l.
+Drinking water should have after 5 days a BOD of well below 1 mg/l.
+Acceptable wastewater from a sewage treatment plant should have a BOD of around 20 mg/l.

 As those methods are empirical the BOD indicator gives no absolute results.
 The indicator provides a good comparison among samples but it gives no exact measure of the contamination in the water.
 An alternative indicator to BOD is COD – Chemical Oxygen Demand.